gnosis/dex-research/dFusion/dFusionSpec.md

 Token transfers (from sender to contract) are made during the deposit request phase, but the sender's balance is not represented in the `stateRoot` until these requests have been processed.

-Sender may not exit their balances untill the stateRoot has been updated with the appropriate deposit requests.
-However, deposit processing will be made publicially available.
-That is to say, any end user could potentially process their own deposits.
+Sender may not exit their balances until the stateRoot has been updated with the appropriate deposit requests.
+However, any participant can process deposits.
+That is to say, an end user could potentially process their own deposits.

 Upon successful transfer, the deposit is included in the appropriate depositRequest slot and the EVM emit's a "Deposit" event containing the following information
     - Account ID,